voutilad/vmm_clock/README.md

 ```

 You can load it at boot by creating
-`/etc/modules-load.d/vmm_clock.conf` with just the concents:
+`/etc/modules-load.d/vmm_clock.conf` with just the contents:

 ```
 vmm_clock